 Speed and Spin – Chinese Secret

-For any thickness and hardness of sponge, there’s some maximum amount of energy it can store during compression.
+For any thickness and hardness of the sponge, there’s some maximum amount of energy it can store during compression.
 If you hit hard, and you pass this limit, then the “bottom out” will happen.
 You should avoid the “bottom out” effect. you’re going to lose energy on the shot.

 This is the main reason why professional players play with Max thickness sponge.